 - 1 large egg

-- In a large bowl, combine all dry ingredients: flour, sugar, baking powder, baking soda, and salt.
-Whisk together to remove clumps.
+- In a large bowl, combine dry ingredients: flour, sugar, baking powder, baking soda, and salt.
+Whisk to remove clumps.

-- Add egg, buttermilk, and vanilla to the dry ingredients.
+- Add egg, buttermilk, and lemon zest to the dry ingredients.
 Stir until JUST combined.
-There will be lumps in the batter, this is what you want.
-Add blueberries last, stirring just until coated.
+There will be lumps in the batter, this is normal.
+Add blueberries, stirring just until incorporated.

 - Let the finished batter sit for 5 minutes.
 During this time, heat up a skillet or griddle over medium-low heat and grease lightly with butter or cooking spray.

-- Measure about 1/3 cup of batter into your hot skillet for each pancake.
-Once you see bubbles across your pancake and the sides start to look dry, flip the pancake over (this will take around 2 minutes depending on the heat of your skillet).
+- Measure about ⅓ cup of batter into your hot skillet for each pancake.
+Once you see bubbles across the pancake and the sides start to look dry, flip the pancake over (this will take around 2 minutes depending on the heat of your skillet).
 Cook the second side until lightly browned.
 Repeat with remaining batter.

 - Serve pancakes with your favorite maple syrup, whipped cream, or fruit compote.

-- Buttermilk substitute: In a 1 cup measuring cup, first add one tablespoon of vinegar (or lemon juice), then add enough milk to measure one cup.
+- Buttermilk substitute: In a 1-cup liquid measuring cup, first add one tablespoon of vinegar (or lemon juice), then add enough milk to measure one cup.
 Stir and let stand for 5 minutes.